 The largest amount is for the VRR and NRW Ticket.
 This allows you to use public transport anywhere in the Federal State of North Rhine Westphalia (NRW) with your student card free of charge!
 Besides, you can take a person with you for free within the VRR public transport area on weekdays after 7.00 p.m. and all day at the weekends.

-You can either transfer the semester contribution in advance or pay in cash at a bank during the orientation weeks.
-Our tutors will accompany you.
+You can either transfer the semester contribution in advance or pay by credit card at HSD during the orientation weeks.
+Paying cash is not possible any more!

 Account holder: Hochschule Düsseldorf